-- b) Equities, equity-equivalent securities and participation certificates of issuers domiciled in other countries. - c) Index certificates and share certificates with a risk profile correlating with the assets listed under a) and b) or with the investment markets to which these assets are attributable. - d) Convertible bonds and warrant bonds relating to the assets set out in a) and b). - 2.
-Money market instruments as specified in Section 6 of the "General Investment Terms and Conditions", if these are denominated in the currency of an OECD member state. - 3.
-Bank deposits as specified in Section 7 of the "General Investment Terms and Conditions", if these are denominated in the currency of an OECD member state. - 4.
-Investment units as specified in Section 8 of the General Investment Terms and Conditions, especially units in investment funds with a risk profile that typically correlates with the investment markets to which the assets set out in nos.
-1 to 3 are attributable.
+- 1. Securities as specified in Section 5 of the "General Investment Terms and Conditions", albeit only those of the following classes: - a) Equities, equity equivalent securities and participation certificates, if the issuer (or, in the case of instruments representing equities, the corporation) is domiciled in a member state of the European Monetary Union.
+The Company shall purchase equities that, in combination with all the equities in the UCITS Fund, should, in the Company's opinion, form an equity portfolio that focuses on growth stocks, i.e. equities the price of which does not fully reflect growth potential.
+Equities may be acquired in companies of any size.
+Depending on its assessment of the market situation, the Company may focus on companies of a certain size segment or several selected size segments, or it may opt for a diversified approach.
+If equities are acquired in very small companies, these, in particular, may be speciality shares, some of which operate in niche markets. - b) Equities, equity-equivalent securities and participation certificates of issuers domiciled in other countries. - c) Index certificates and share certificates with a risk profile correlating with the assets listed under a) and b) or with the investment markets to which these assets are attributable. - d) Convertible bonds and warrant bonds relating to the assets set out in a) and b). - 2.
+Money market instruments within the meaning of Section 6 of the "General Investment Terms and Conditions" that may also be denominated in foreign currencies.
+Depending on its assessment of the market situation, the Company can opt to focus on one or several currencies or to take a diversified investment approach. - 3.
+Bank deposits within the meaning of Section 7 of the "General Investment Terms and Conditions" that may also be denominated in foreign currencies.
+Depending on its assessment of the market situation, the Company can opt to focus on one or several currencies or to take a diversified investment approach. - 4.
+Investment units as specified in Section 8 of the "General Investment Terms and Conditions", albeit only units in investment funds with a risk profile that typically correlates with the investment markets to which the assets set out in Nos 1 to 3 are attributable.
 These funds can be either domestic or foreign investment funds in accordance with Section 8 of the "General Investment Terms and Conditions".
 Depending on its assessment of the market situation, the Company can opt to focus on one or more investment funds.
-These may include investment funds that pursue an investment policy focused on a single investment market, or investment funds that take a diversified investment approach. - As a general rule, the Company shall only purchase units in investment funds managed directly or indirectly by the Company itself or by other companies with which the Company is affiliated, either by way of a significant direct or indirect holding.
-Units in other investment funds shall be purchased only in exceptional cases where none of the investment funds set out in sentence 4 follow the investment policy that the Company deems to be necessary in that particular case, or if the units in question are units in an investment fund that replicates a securities index and are admitted to trading on one of the exchanges or organised markets set out in Section 5 a) and b) of the "General Investment Terms and Conditions". - 5.
+These may include investment funds that pursue an investment policy focused on a single investment market, or investment funds that take a diversified investment approach.
+As a general rule, the Company shall only purchase units in investment funds managed directly or indirectly by the Company itself or by other companies with which the Company is affiliated, either by way of a significant direct or indirect holding.
+Units in other investment funds shall be purchased only in exceptional cases where none of the investment funds set out in sentence 4 follow the investment fund that replicates a securities index and are admitted to trading on one of the exchanges or organised markets set out in Section 5 a) and b) of the "General Investment Terms and Conditions". - 5.
 Derivatives as specified in Section 9 of the "General Investment Terms and Conditions". - 6.
 Other investment instruments as specified in Section 10 of the "General Investment Terms and Conditions", albeit only equities, equity equivalent securities or participation certificates.

-§3 Investment limits
+§3 Investment limits and minimum exclusion criteria